-Discuss advantages / disadvantages
+In this case white decides to pick up the bomb in the center of the board.
+Consequently, the explosion area is triggered, surrounding blacks pawn and bishop.

 Implementation of Chaotic Chess

 Overview

 Modules

 “Consider a module to be the same as a code library.
 A file containing a set of functions you want to include in your application.”
 (Data, Python Modules, s.d.)